MGHollander/energy-tracker/README.md

 ## Important Notes

-- Data is stored in localStorage and will persist across browser sessions
+- Data is stored in Supabase and persists across devices and sessions
-- Clearing browser data will reset all readings
+- User authentication is required to access personal data
 - The application uses cumulative readings (not delta/usage per period)

 ## Scripts